If you’ve ever tried coordinating an event with your church, then you know how much it can feel like herding cats.

 Answer: mass SMS messaging.

-Text messaging is a far superior method of communicating with your congregation relative to email or Facebook or even some of the private church network softwares that is becoming increasingly common.
+Better than email or Facebook or even some of the private church network apps that are becoming increasingly common.

 Why is texting better?

 First, unlike Facebook and email, texting produces consistently high engagement rates.
-Facebook posts will only be seen by 3-5% of your Facebook followers—unless you buy ads on Facebook, that is.
+Facebook posts will only be seen by 5% of your Facebook followers—unless you buy ads on Facebook, that is.

 So text messaging is simply a more reliable way of communicating, compared to a Facebook page or email.

-Many won't know how to use it, as is likely with older congregants, or they won’t want to add another app to their phone that they have to keep track of, as is more likely with younger church members.
+Many won't know how to use it, as is likely with older congregants.
+Or they won’t want to add another app to their phone that they have to keep track of, as is more likely with younger church members.